Non-congruence of homology Veech groups in genus two: Teichmüller curves

-\paragraph{Calculating elements of the homology Veech group.} Having described how the Veech group acts on homology and how this action yields matrices in $\SL_2(\OD)$, we now calculate some elements of the homology Veech group of $L(m,n)$ with $m+n-1=d$.
-We denote its Veech group by $\SL(L_d)$ and accordingly its homology Veech group by $\SL^1(L_d)$.
-Let $a,b$ be the symplectic basis of $H_1(E_1,\ZZ)$ and consider its pullback to $H_1(L(m,n),\ZZ)$ (compare Figure~$1$).
-Note that the classes $a_1,...,a_{m-1}$ and the classes $b_1,...,b_{n-1}$ respectively each define only a single classes in $H_1(L(m,n),\ZZ)$.
+\paragraph{Calculating elements of the homology Veech group.} Having described how the Veech group acts on homology and how this action yields matrices in $\SL_2(\OD)$, we now calculate some explicit elements of the homology Veech group of $L(m,n)$ with $m+n-1=d$.
+We denote its Veech group by $\SL(L(m,n))$ and accordingly its homology Veech group by $\SL^1(L(m,n))$.
+Let $a,b$ be the symplectic basis of $H_1(E_1,\ZZ)$ indicated in Figure~1 and consider its pullback to $H_1(L(m,n),\ZZ)$.
+Note that the classes $a_1,\ldots,a_{m-1}$ and the classes $b_1,\ldots,b_{n-1}$ respectively each define only a single class in $H_1(L(m,n),\ZZ)$.
 Therefore the pullback of the symplectic basis of $H_1(E_i,\ZZ)$ yields the elements

 of $H_1(L(m,n),\ZZ)$.
 For their symplectic pairing we have

 The set $c_1,d_1$ may be extended to a symplectic basis of $\Lambda$ by choosing $c_2:=na_1-a_m$ and $d_2:=-mb_1+b_n$ as

 and